Career Access Mentoring for Students

 Can I still participate if I live outside of Adelaide?

 Yes.
 If you are based outside of the Adelaide metropolitan region, this should be indicated in your expression of interest.
-Your match(es) will expect you to use online video chat technologies, like Skype or Google Hangouts, to achieve face-to-face meetings.
+Your match(es) will expect you to use online video chat technologies, like Zoom, Skype or Google Hangouts, to achieve face-to-face meetings.

 I am away for 1-2 months during the year.
 Can I still participate in Career Access Mentoring?